Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/20-aiecompiler-features/README.md

 ## Objectives

-After completing this tutorial, you will be able to:
+After completing this tutorial, you can do the following:

-- Work with multirate design that allow the compiler to handle frame length mismatch between consecutive kernels in a kernel chain.
+- Work with multirate design that the compiler to handle frame length mismatch between consecutive kernels in a kernel chain.
 - Send output data to different other kernels for stream-based and buffer-based I/O.
 - Conditionally instantiate graph objects.

-This tutorial is based on simple data passthrough to avoid another level of complexity.
+The basis of this tutorial is on simple data passthrough to avoid another level of complexity.

 ## Tutorial Sections

 This tutorial contains 3 different sections that are independant one from each other.

 Follow instructions in [AIE Compiler Features](../../../AIE/Feature_Tutorials/20-aiecompiler-features/Readme.md).
 But, **run all make commands with `ARCH=aie-ml`**.

 ### Conditional Objects

 The following examples illustrate various ways to generate conditional objects at the graph level.
 All examples are available in different source directories: `src1` to `src4`.
 They can be compiled using: `make CASE=N clean data aie aieviz` with `N= 1,2,3,4`.
 Type `make help` to get the list of all available examples.

-All these examples can be compiled for the AI Engine ML architecture by including `ARCH=aie-ml` in the `make` command.
+You can compile all these examples for the AI Engine ML architecture by including `ARCH=aie-ml` in the `make` command.

 #### Case 1